gizmetproton/powercut-recovery/README.md

   ⚔️  Ship's engines running smoothly (load: 2.1)
 ```

-## 🗺️ Requirements

-- Bash shell (your ship's helm)
-- Linux system with NetworkManager (your navigation system)
-- X server (your ship's windows)
-- Standard Unix utilities (your basic toolset)

-## 🔧 Customization

 The script is modular and easy to customize:
 - `utils.sh` - Utility functions and pretty output